510: The Painted Hills

 I’m looking for a man with true grit.

 Camp Snoopy is a children’s theme park based on the comic strip “Peanuts” by Charles Schulz.
-It is generally located inside larger amusements: for example, there is a Camp Snoopy inside the Mall of America in Bloomington, Minnesota, and another one inside Knott’s Berry Farm in Buena Park, California.
+It is generally located inside larger amusements.
+The first was at Knott’s Berry Farm in Buena Park, California; there used to be one at the Mall of America in Bloomington, Minnesota, which is now a Nickelodeon Universe.

 Please, sir, may I have some more?

-This is a paraphrase of a line from the Charles Dickens novel Oliver Twist, in which Oliver, an orphan, asks for another helping of gruel and finds himself thrown out of the orphanage, apprenticed to the first passerby who will take him.
+Paraphrasing a line from the Charles Dickens novel Oliver Twist, in which Oliver, an orphan, asks for another helping of gruel and finds himself thrown out of the orphanage and apprenticed to the first passerby who will take him.
 The actual line: “Please, sir, I want some more.”

-Beefaroni is a canned macaroni product made by Chef Boyardee, consisting of macaroni and beef in a tomato sauce.
+This is a 1960s-era jingle for Beefaroni, a canned macaroni product made by Chef Boyardee consisting of macaroni and beef in a tomato sauce.
 It and other Chef Boyardee products are popular with children.

 Life is pain, Tommy.

-Probably a reference to a line in The Princess Bride, a 1987 film based on the William Goldman novel of the same name: “Life is pain, highness.
+A line from The Princess Bride, a 1987 film based on the William Goldman novel (who also wrote the screenplay): “Life is pain, highness.
 Anyone who says differently is selling something.”

 Watch the prints, Tommy—Hec Ramsey needs that hat.